mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 ## Language Features
 ### General
-There are many theoretical features we could add to Python to make it better in various ways, but we're resisting the urge.
+There are many therotical features we could add to Python to make it better in various ways, but we're resisting the urge.
 We want Mojo to be a good member of the Python community, and the systems programming features and compatibility features need a lot continued development.

 Syntactic sugar is fun and can be exciting, but it is also dangerous, and I'd personally prefer we avoid it completely unless it is extremely highly motivated by the core use case (accelerators, systems programming etc) that Python doesn't already service.